chainer/chainer/docs/source/tutorial/dcgan.rst

 When we make a network in Chainer, we should follow some rules:

-1. Define a network class which inherit :class:`~chainer.Chain`.
+1. Define a network class which inherits :class:`~chainer.Chain`.
 2. Make :class:`chainer.links` 's instances in the ``init_scope():``
    of constructor ``__init__``.
 3. Concatenate :class:`chainer.links` 's instances with :class:`chainer.functions`